As any parent of a child with eczema will tell you, it can be quite a struggle to get the skin condition under control.

 Scientific study would be necessary to conclusively prove that the treatment really works, as well as how it works.
 (Leavengood wonders if the salt may somehow help the skin to stay moist, or if perhaps it acts as an antibacterial agent.)
 What’s more, Leavengood’s patients often have severe cases, so they still require prescription creams and antihistamines.

-Still, he says, “for a lot of mild cases, try this and a good moisturizing cream, and you’re good to go.”
+Still, he says, “for a lot of mild cases, try this (sea salt baths) and a good moisturizing cream, and you’re good to go.”

 See also: Bleach Bath for Eczema